-Once the TAC is set for a stock, the Minister must set the total allowable commercial catch (TACC) for the stock.
+28. Once the TAC is set for a stock, the Minister must set the Total Allowable Commercial Catch (TACC) for the stock.
 The TACC cannot be larger than the TAC for a stock.

-Section 21 - Matters to be taken into account in setting or varying any total allowable commercial catch
+Section 21 - Matters to be taken into account in setting or varying any TACC

-When setting the TACC the Minister must make allowances for Māori customary non-commercial fishing and recreational interests, and all other mortality to the stock caused by fishing.
-The Minister must consult with interested people including Māori, environmental, commercial, and recreational interests and advise those consulted of the reasons for his or her decisions.
+- 29. When setting the TACC the Minister must make allowances for Māori customary noncommercial fishing and recreational interests, and all other mortality to the stock caused by fishing.
+The Minister must consult with interested people including Māori, environmental, commercial, and recreational interests and advise those consulted of the reasons for his or her decisions. - 30.
 The Courts have considered what is involved in making allowances for non-commercial interests.
-In Snapper 13 the Court of Appeal said that the recreational allowance is simply the best estimate of what recreational fishers will catch while subject to the controls the Minister decides to impose, such as bag limits and minimum sizes.
-Having set the TAC the Minister apportions it among the relevant interests.4
+In Snapper 14 the Court of Appeal said that the recreational allowance is simply the best estimate of what recreational fishers will catch while subject to the controls the Minister decides to impose, such as bag limits and minimum sizes.
+Having set the TAC the Minister apportions it among the relevant interests.5